Are you planning on discussing Earth Hour with your students?

 Natural Resource Use in the 21st Century

-Your students may not know how exactly turning off the lights can help the Earth.
+Your students may not know how turning off the lights can help the Earth.
 It’s tricky to understand the concepts of energy production and emissions without a little bit of background knowledge!

 Introduce them to the concept of natural resources with our Introduction to Natural Resources PowerPoint.
 Our Where Do Natural Resources Come From?
 Worksheet provides the perfect opportunity to follow up on this activity with a little bit of zooming in!